VladimirPal/ailab/README.md

 🚀 The project is developing fully on live stream 📺
 👉 [Playlist link!][playlist-link]

+Join me for a live coding session where we dive into the development of a self-hosted ChatGPT application using OpenAI API.
+We'll be working on a monorepo that includes both backend and frontend components.
+Whether you're a seasoned developer or just curious about AI and web development, there's something for everyone.
+Bring your questions, and let's code together!
+Don't forget to [subscribe](https://www.youtube.com/channel/UC5mNY9Aiajsbt-ltTuXQejA?view_as=subscriber&sub_confirmation=1) and hit the notification bell to stay updated on future streams.

 # 💡 Usage
 We use [SemVer][semver] specification for versioning, which dictate how version numbers are assigned and incremented.